1759 - Austrian campaign in Upper Silesia and Lusatia

 On September 13, Daun encamped at Teichnitz near Bautzen.
 He ordered Hadik to send Vehla towards Hoyerswerda and Palfy to Spremberg to keep open his line of communication with the Russian Army.
 The same day, Beck advanced on Friedland.
 When Saltykov heard that Daun had retired from his camp at Sorau, he threatened to retire to Crossen (Krosno Odrzańskie).
 The French envoy, the Marquis de Montalembert, made every effort to persuade him to undertake the siege of Glogau instead of the planned retreat.
 To do so, Saltykov required reinforcements from Daun.

 On September 15, Daun sent a detachment of 10,000 men under the command of Campitelli from Bautzen to reinforce the Russian Army.
 Campitelli marched by Muska and joined Saltykov who, the same day, had marched to Guben.
 Indeed, on September 15 and 16, the Russians began to move eastward from Frankfurt an der Oder.

-On September 25, Prince Henri brought his army to Hoyerswerda, 32 km farther west, where he tried to surprise Wehla's Austrian Light Division (3,460 men) which was posted there since the capture of Dresden.
-Wehla's Division consisted of:
+On September 25, Prince Heinrich brought his army to Hoyerswerda, 32 km farther west, where he tried to surprise Vehla's Austrian Light Division (3,460 men) which was posted there since the capture of Dresden.
+Vehla's Division consisted of: